janneyow/janneyow.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD candidate at Nanyang Technological University, Singapore, advised by Prof. Ang Wei Tech.
-My research focuses on developing a robot-assisted feeding system that personalizes actions, such as modifying bite size, based on user preferences and language corrections.
-I am also exploring the integration of foundation models into robotics for more adaptive and intelligent systems.
+My work focuses on building adaptive robotic systems that learn from and respond to user interaction.
+I am developing a robot-assisted feeding system that personalizes its actions, such as modifying bite size, based on user preferences and language feedback.
+I also explore how foundation models can enhance policy learning and robot adaptability, enabling more intelligent and responsive interactions.

-My research interests include human-robot interaction and machine learning.
-I am particularly interested in how robots can better understand human intent and behavior, and learn to act in ways that are intuitive and responsive to user needs.
-My goal is to develop robots that can offer personalized assistance and continually improve their assistance through experience through lifelong learning.
+My research lies at the intersection of human-robot interaction and machine learning.
+I am particularly interested in how robots can better understand human intent and behavior, and respond in a manner that is both intuitive and safe.
+My goal is to develop robots that can provide meaningful assistance and improve continually through real-world interaction.

-When I'm not working on robots, I enjoy creative pursuits like crocheting, knitting, and 3D printing.
-I'm drawn to aesthetic design and I believe in making things not just functional but also beautiful.
+When I'm not working on robots, I enjoy creative, hands-on work — from crocheting and knitting to 3D printing and tinkering.
+I particularly appreciate design that is both aesthetic and purposeful, and I believe the best solutions are not only technically sound, but also elegant, intuitive, and human-centered.